- 06 Feb 2024

 You can display Enforcement Actions in two views:

-Click to display the Enforcement Actions in a list view.
+Click the List icon to display the Enforcement Actions in a list view.

-Click to display the Enforcement Actions in a tile view.
+Click the Tiles icon to display the Enforcement Actions in a tile view.

 In the Create Enforcement Set drawer, select an Enforcement Action in one of the following ways: